May 5 – 28, 2017

 Opening Reception: Friday, May 5th, 8-11 PM

 La Luz De Jesus Gallery proudly presents the return of First Generation pop surrealist, Philip Slagter.
-A contemporary of Robert Williams, Todd Schorr, and Mark Ryden, Phil was sidelined by tragedy at his tipping point.
-After a nearly decades-long absence from the Los Angeles contemporary art scene, he’s back and better than ever.
+A contemporary of Robert Williams, Todd Schorr, and Mark Ryden (with several pieces in the collection of Eli Broad), Phil was sidelined by tragedy at his tipping point.
+After a decades-long absence from the Los Angeles contemporary art scene, he’s back and better than ever.

 Philip Slagter – The Comeback